Hard Hat Industry Standards

 Most of our branded hard hats are Type 1 rated with class E electrical protection, with the exception of the MSA V-Gard 500 ventilated hard hats.
 The vent holes make them potentially conductive, giving them a class C rating.
 The ERB Bump Cap is not rated as a hard hat.
 It provides some protection from everyday bumps to the head, but isn't suitable where an ANSI-certified hard hat is needed.
 Consult the table below to find the model of hard hat that provides the protection you're looking for:

 All hard hats meet or exceed the applicable requirements for Type I helmet (top impact) as outlined in ANSI Z89.1 2009 and meet or exceed OSHA requirements, with the exception of the Bump Cap.

 Western Outlaw™, and Fas-Trac™ are registered trademarks of American Allsafe Company - Irving, TX.

-Advance Cap®, Freedom Series™, Skullgard®, and V-Gard® are registered trademarks of Mine Safety Appliances Company (MSA) - Pennsylvania.
+V-Gard 500®, Freedom Series™, Skullgard®, and V-Gard® are registered trademarks of Mine Safety Appliances Company (MSA) - Pennsylvania.

 Fibre-Metal® is a registered trademark of the Fibre-Metal Products Company - Concordville, PA.